 Edinburgh Castle

-The Edinburgh Castle is the most visited attraction in this very popular city.
+Edinburgh Castle is the most visited attraction in this very popular Scottish city.
 It’s everything a castle should be and is a must visit while in Edinburgh.
 Normally we find visiting castles a little boring (we’re looking at you antique furniture), but there are plenty of interesting things to see here.

-Perched way up high on top of the remains of an ancient volcano, the Edinburgh Castle dominates the city skyline.
+Perched way up high on top of the remains of an ancient volcano, Edinburgh Castle dominates the city skyline.
 The views from the top of Edinburgh Castle are as good as you’d expect.
 There are many buildings and exhibits you can visit within the castle, including many that your kids will enjoy.

 Our 6-year old daughter loved the Honours of Scotland, where the oldest crown jewels in Britain are on display.
 She especially loved the crown made for James V in 1540, which is made with gold, silver and priceless gems.
 She also loved the large and sparkly jewelry on display near the crown.